Atomic StructureDiagram

 Nuclear Fission vs Fusion

 This diagram covers Nuclear Fission vs Fusion within Nuclear Fission & Fusion for GCSE Physics.
 Revise Nuclear Fission & Fusion in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 10 of 18 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position